fdiasr/bdd-behat/Readme.md

 Podemos criar novas definições no seu arquivo de Context.

-<% code do %>
     Feature: Cart on Dafiti
-    In order to ensure dafiti's site access to cart is working As a visitor
+        In order to ensure dafiti s site access to cart is working As a visitor
         I want to choose products add and view cart

     @javascript
-Scenario: Find a man's shoe and add to cart
+    Scenario: Find a man s shoe and add to cart
         Given I am on "/calcados"
         When I follow xpath "//*[@data-src='http://static.dafity.com.br/p/Puma-T%C3%AAnis-Puma-Axis-2-Branco-8952-4729531-sprite.jpg']"
         And I follow xpath "//*[@id='PU493SCM25ITU-58']"
         And I press "Adicionar ao Carrinho"
-    And I log content page
         Then I should see "Tênis Puma Axis 2 Branco"
-<% end %>

 # Behat - Novas Definições no context